 Senior management plays an important role in our executive compensation decision-making process, due to its direct involvement in and knowledge of the business goals, strategies, experiences and performance of the company and its various operational units.
 With respect to our executive incentive compensation program (which is described in detail below), the Committee engages in active discussions with the Chief Executive Officer and other internal human resources personnel concerning: (i) who should participate in the program and at what levels, (ii) which performance metrics should be used and (iii) the determination of performance targets and whether and to what extent criteria for the previous year have been achieved.
 The Chief Executive Officer is advised by the other senior executives of the Company in recommending and determining the achievement of individual goals and initiatives for those executives who do not report directly to him.
-With respect to equity grants, the Chief Executive Officer is advised by the other senior executives with respect to those executives who do not report directly to him.
+With respect to equity grants, the Chief Executive Officer makes recommendations to the Committee as to appropriate grant levels for executives.
+In making these recommendations, the Chief Executive Officer is advised by the other senior executives with respect to those executives who do not report directly to him.
 The Committee reviews the appropriateness of the recommendations of the Chief Executive Officer with respect to the foregoing and accepts or adjusts such recommendations in light of the considerations applicable to the relevant element of compensation (discussed with respect to each element below).
 In addition, the senior management of the Company are involved in the compensation-setting process through (i) their evaluation of employee performance used in connection with the annual executive assessments and (ii) their recommendations to the Chief Executive Officer and/or Committee with respect to base salary adjustments.
 Senior management also prepares meeting information for the Committee upon request.